 Damien snaps his hand away from Clio.

 An awkward silence passes by as Damien coldly glares into Clio’s eyes.
-Meanwhile, Clio is filled with anticipation.
+Meanwhile, Clio fills with anticipation, and smiles inside.

 “You women are awful.
+Misandry is the real problem, WOMAN.
 Men get kicked in the nuts on TV.
 You people give us a hard time for this fake thing called mansplaining.
 Men are always the butt of women’s jokes.
 We are oppressed all the time and your feminism is the cause!
 You women are horrible!
-You are a horrible person!
-I am going to get you for this!”
+You are a horrible person who will be alone forever!
+You’re psycho!”

 Damien gets up from his seat and goes to the couple next to him.

 “See this woman next to me?
-She is an awful person.
-Stay away from her.”
+She is psycho.
+Stay away from her,” Damien gaslights.

 Damien stomps over to a family across the room.

 “See that skinny woman sitting by herself at that table?
 With the dark brown hair?
-She is a bad person.
-Stay away from her.”
+She is crazy.
+Stay away from her.
+I am trying to help and she won’t listen.”

-Clio heads for the kitchen, to speak with her godmother, the owner.
+Clio heads for the kitchen, to speak with her former coworkers.

-“I do not feel safe here.
+“I am getting harassed.
 Can you please call the police?”

 Damien storms toward the kitchen.